Join the Great Dane Care Newsletter!

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-One of the first questions that many prospective families may wonder is just how much a Great Dane cost!
+Are you considering getting a Great Dane but wondering what a typical Great Dane price is?
 As a special giant breed, it’s not unreasonable to think that they might be more expensive than more common breeds like Labs or Golden Retrievers.

 A Great Dane purchased from a quality breeder costs between $1,700 – $3,000.
-They charge a higher price due to the extreme emphasis placed on the care of breeding to avoid health issues, as well as after-birth care.
+They charge a higher price due to the extreme emphasis placed on the care of breeding to avoid health issues and after-birth care.
 By comparison, Great Danes adopted from a shelter often cost between $300 – $400.

-While these numbers represent the average amount that you can expect to pay for a Great Dane, these costs are really only the tip of the iceberg!
+While these numbers represent the average amount you can expect to pay for a Great Dane, these prices are only the tip of the iceberg!
 From veterinary care, food, bedding, and toys, this is just the beginning of what you can expect to pay to support a Great Dane.

 Given the breed’s disposition to health issues such as dysplasia, bloat, and more, understanding the potential total cost of owning a Great Dane is very important to consider.